The City of Old

 The bomb to end all wars

 Another fascinating tour that is available is Gunkanjima (also known as Hanshima Island), a famous historical landmark and abandoned island hailing back to Japan’s rapid industrialization.
-Located about 15km away from city and dating back to the late 1800s, the man-made mine remained active all the way through to the late 1900s, it was a key source of coal for Japan, particularly throughout the war and rebuilding of the country.
-You can also read more about our adventure on the Gunkanjima island tour here.
+Located about 15km away from the city and dating back to the late 1800s, the man-made mine remained active all the way through to the late 1900s, it was a key source of coal for Japan, particularly throughout the war and rebuilding of the country.

 Additional things to do and see while in Nagasaki include visiting the Meganebashi bridge, one of the city’s more attractive stone bridges dating back to the 1600s.
 There are also a number of shrines, temples and beautiful historical churches like Oura Church or Urakami Cathedral from the times of European influence.
 Furthermore, there is also a large variety of museums which show off the unique art and culture that has helped shape the city throughout the last 4-500 years.
 Either way, there are many things to do when visiting Nagasaki, and it provides a good escape for a day trip or overnight stay.